 Road to Chitkul in April

 The road conditions will not hamper your journey.
-Obviously, you will be going to be very tired if you are reaching Chitkul after a long journey all the way from Delhi.
+You will be going to be very tired if you are reaching Chitkul after a long journey from Delhi.

 It is advisable to stay at Reckong Peo for a night before heading towards Chitkul.
 You will not be facing any problems while finding Reckong Peo to Chitkul bus.